la2050/archive/_projects/2015/paint-to-succeed.md

 'In one sentence, please describe what your organization does': >- To promote peace and good will in the world by helping those in need through the arts.
-'In one to three sentences, please describe your proposal.': >- We propose an interactive intervention program working with at risk students, Veterans, local community members to be guided by muralist, graffiti artist and fine artist working along side with community to create a mural program that transforms public spaces and individual lives.
-As well as in providing murals that will give pride to their local communities.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders